Matt-Retrogamer/mister-rt4k-dv1-profiles-generator/README.md

    ssh-keygen -t rsa -b 4096 -C "your_email@example.com"
    ```

-2. **When prompted, write it to a specific path and let the pathphrase empty**
+2. **When prompted, write it to a specific path and let the passphrase empty**
    ```bash
    ssh-keygen -t rsa -b 4096 -C "your_email@example.com" Generating public/private rsa key pair.